Han-Sujeong/Han-Sujeong.github.io/_pages/about.md

 I am a **Visiting Professor** at [Seoul National University](https://en.snu.ac.kr) and a **Lecturer** at [Eulji University](https://www.eulji.ac.kr/renewal-eng/index.html?menuno=3822).

 I received my undergraduate degree in Nursing and later completed both my master’s and Ph.D. in Public Health with a specialization in Epidemiology.
-Based on this academic background, I am interested in bridging clinical understanding with population-based research.

-My primary research interests include `chronic disease` and `aging`, with particular attention to how `psychological factors` such as self efficacy and individual attitudes toward life influence health outcomes.
+My research interests include `chronic disease` and `aging`, with particular attention to how `psychological factors` such as self efficacy and individual attitudes toward life influence health outcomes.
 I also enjoy exploring new research questions and understanding various aspects of health and human life through data-driven approaches.
 In addition, I have a interest in collaborating with researchers from diverse fields.
 Currently, I am teaching at a university, and I find great fulfillment in sharing knowledge and communicating with students.

 If you are interested in research collaboration or academic discussion, please feel free to contact me anytime.